An Extreme Statement on Home Audio. 2007

 “When Ferrari needed to improve its sound system for the U.S. premiere of the new Enzo supercar, we called David Wiener to use his SoundTube speakers.
 David personifies Ferrari’s passion for performance, engineering and the emotion of design.
 And his SoundTube speakers created the finest sound we’ve ever had.” – Jeff Ehoodin – Ferrari North America – 2003

 David showed his first tubular speaker experiments to some audio retailers back in 1985.
 They told him it would never sell.
-Luckily for everyone in commercial audio, that just fueled David’s fire.
+Luckily for everyone in ommercial audio, that just fueled David’s fire.

 DWV started SoundTube Entertainment in 1996 to provide the best possible sound solution for commercial venues with open ceilings.
 Before SoundTube came along, open-ceiling speakers were boxes hanging on poles.
 SoundTube is now the international benchmark in open-ceiling speaker technology.
 And sound-focusing speakers, outdoor in-ground speakers and more.

-Aerodynamics And Race Car Tech Create An Amazing Aircraft
+Aerodynamics and Race Car Tech Create an Amazing Aircraft.
+1992

 “I have worked with David Wiener over many years, on very difficult design issues with the Flarecraft.
 David is not only a pleasure to work with; he is the most talented designer I have ever hired.
 He has a unique perspective that brings life to his designs in a way that is both current and effective.” – W. F. Russell, Jr., President & CEO Flarecraft Corporation

-1992 - The Flarecraft Company came to DWV for a branding and logo program.
-After the first hour interview process, they said, “Forget the logo!
-We want you to design the aircraft.”
-Now that was a shocker but it put DWV’s expertise in aerodynamics and composites to good use.
+The Flarecraft Company came to DWV for a branding and logo program.
+After the first hour interview process, they said, “Forget the logo.
+We want you to design the aircraft,” putting DWV’s expertise in aerodynamics and composites to good use.

-Update: DWV has just been retained to design the latest model Flarecraft - the SeaWing I
+Update: DWV has been retained to design the latest model Flarecraft – the SeaWing

-Pheasant Hill - Luxe Sportswear, Luggage and Accessories for Men and Women
+Pheasant Hill – Luxe Sportswear, Luggage And Accessories

-Total Development of Brand, Product Line and Merchandising
+Creating a Brand, Product Line and Merchandising.
+1988

 Pheasant Hill was created by David Wiener and sold in 1988 to the Beymen division of Altınyıldız Group in Istanbul.
-The head of this billion dollar international textile and fashion retailer, Cem Boyner, was an avid sportsmen and hunter so he instantly took to the lifestyle Pheasant Hill personified.
-As it turns out, Mr. Boyner was far more than a hunting and fashion enthusiast; he was tapped to run as Turkey’s next president!
+The head of this international textile and fashion retailer, Cem Boyner, was an avid sportsmen and hunter so he instantly took to the lifestyle Pheasant Hill personified.
+As it turns out, Mr. Boyner was far more than a hunting and fashion enthusiast; he would later be tapped to run as Turkey’s president!.